byrd-laif/soilMakers/readme.md

 #### *Quality Of Life*

+It's ones alone, that's why it takes everyone.
+Doing the right thing.

 Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.

 Today’s young generation are being handed the biggest challenge of all; ***'Cultivating Biodiversity'*** the symbiotic living ***'Fabric of Life'*** of this planet.

 Not addressing immediate needs is an insult to the young.
 Someone with passion, purpose and practical skills make the world a better place.

-**Someone is calling home; Someone is acting, and that act is transferring through to Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.
+**Someone is calling home.
+Taking the steps; teaching what one needs to learn.
+Acting, and that act is transferring through to Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.

 #### Explore